EclesioMeloJunior/alang/README.md

 # ducklang

-Writing a interpred, turing complete language in Go.
+An interpred, turing complete language in Go.

 ## Examples